Tom Hark: Elias and His Zig-Zag Jive Flutes recording

 The song was composed by Jack Lerole around 1954, although other people also claimed to have written the song.
+The title, "Tom Hark", is thought to be either a misspelling or deliberate wordplay on "Tomahawk", the original title of the song.
+Tomahawks were carried by street children such as Jack and Elias Lerole for protection.
 Jack and Elias Lerole and their band were performing on the street of Johannesburg when EMI South Africa record producer Rupert Bopape (1925–2012) came across them, and offered them a recording contract.
-They recorded the song in 1956 with their band Elias and His Zig-Zag Jive Flutes on pennywhistles, with a satirical spoken introduction.
+They recorded the song in 1956 with their band Elias and His Zig-Zag Jive Flutes on pennywhistles, with a satirical spoken introduction in Flaithaal.
 The song, however, is credited to Bopape; the right to the song is said to have been sold to Bopape by Lerole for 11 guineas, with the other members of the band paid $10 (6 guineas) each for their work.
 This version was released in 1956.
-The title, "Tom Hark", is thought to be either a misspelling or deliberate wordplay on "Tomahawk", the original title of the song.
-Tomahawk was carried by street children such as Jack and Elias Lerole for protection.

-The tune was used as theme music for a British TV series in 1958 about diamond smuggling in South Africa, The Killing Stones.
+The tune was used as theme music for a British television series in 1958 about diamond smuggling in South Africa, The Killing Stones.
 It was then released as a single in the UK, and it entered the UK Singles Chart at number 30 on 25 April 1958; on 24 May it reached number 2, and held that position for four weeks.
-In all, the song was in the UK charts for about 14 weeks.
+In all, the song was in the UK chart for about 14 weeks.

-Elias and His Zig-Zag Jive Flutes was later renamed Alexandra Black Mambazo and they recorded a vocal version of the song..
+Elias and His Zig-Zag Jive Flutes was later renamed Alexandra Black Mambazo and they recorded a vocal version of the song.

 Early covers

-In the UK, Ted Heath and His Music released a cover of the song soon after release of the original in 1958.
+In the UK, Ted Heath and His Music released a cover of the song soon after the release of the original in 1958.
+It reached No. 24 in the UK chart.
 In 1962, English singer Jimmy Powell released a new version of the song with original lyrics.
 Jamaican singer-songwriter Millie Small covered Powell's version on her 1964 album My Boy Lollipop.
 That same year, Mickey Finn and the Blue Men released their own instrumental cover in the UK as a 7-inch single.
 The next year, Georgie Fame released a different arrangement of the song (with lyrics) on his 1965 album Fame at Last.
 Whistling Jack Smith whistled his cover on his 1967 album Around the World with Whistling Jack.
-In 1969, Jamaican band The Dynamites recorded an instrumental reggae version retitled 'John Public'.
+In 1969, a Jamaican band the Dynamites recorded an instrumental reggae version retitled "John Public".